-When a student has been placed on academic suspension, the only way that the student may return is to be reinstated by the Academic Appeals Board.
-During the semester of suspension, or thereafter, the student may present a written application for reinstatement to the Appeals Board.
-Applications for reinstatement can be obtained from the Academic Affairs Office or downloaded from the web. (http://www.bw.edu/resources/dean/forms) The Board will study each case along with any supporting evidence from faculty and administrative personnel, parents, the student involved, and any other persons deemed by the Board to have pertinent evidence to offer.
-The Board will decide as a result of its study whether or not the student will be reinstated and, if so, the conditions under which reinstatement may occur, as well as the conditions which must be satisfied if the student is to remain eligible to register.
-The decision of the Board is final, although students may reapply in subsequent semesters.
-Unless permission has been obtained from the Academic Affairs Office, any work completed at another college while a student was suspended from Baldwin Wallace will not transfer back to BW unless approved by the Academic Appeals Board or the Associate Provost.
+When a student has been placed on Academic Suspension, the only way that the student may return is to petition for Reinstatement.
+During the semester of suspension, or anytime thereafter, the student may present a written application for reinstatement to the Academic Appeals Board.
+Applications for reinstatement can be obtained from the Academic Affairs Office.
+The Academic Appeals Board will review each petition, any supporting evidence, and will interview the applicant before deciding whether or not the students will be reinstated and, if so, the conditions under which reinstatement may occur.
+The decision of the Academic Appeals Board is final, although students may reapply in subsequent semesters.
+Unless permission has been obtained from the Academic Affairs Office, any coursework completed at another college while a student was suspended from Baldwin Wallace will not transfer back to BW unless approved by the Academic Appeals Board or the Associate Provost.